 You are running a 103 temperature and struggling to breathe.
 Despite your delirium, you drive to a COVID testing site where the line is so long that it stretches several city blocks.

 But the wait for the test is nothing compared to the lag to get test results.
 According to the San Francisco Chronicle, delays in test results were as bad as 19 days.
 By then, you have either checked into a hospital, recovered, or were quarantined for no reason.
 Or worse, you gave up mid-quarantine and infected your elderly neighbor.

 There is a better way.

-The solution is to distribute testing through the existing healthcare infrastructure – the primary care clinician.
-Back in early 2020, when we knew far less about COVID-19, it was not appropriate for everyday clinics to handle a potentially deadly and extremely contagious disease.
+The solution is to distribute testing through the primary care clinician’s existing healthcare infrastructure.
+In early 2020, when we knew far less about COVID-19, it was not appropriate for everyday clinics to handle a potentially deadly and extremely contagious disease.
 But now it is time to shift the paradigm back to the way healthcare operates most efficiently – away from the emergency room and into the primary care setting.

 The answer is crowdsourcing.